SidharthArya/SidharthArya/AWESOME-STARS.md

 - [chromium/chromium](https://github.com/chromium/chromium) - The official GitHub mirror of the Chromium source
 - [korfuri/awesome-monorepo](https://github.com/korfuri/awesome-monorepo) - A curated list of awesome Monorepo tools, software and architectures.
 - [ByteByteGoHq/system-design-101](https://github.com/ByteByteGoHq/system-design-101) - Explain complex systems using visuals and simple terms.
 Help you prepare for system design interviews.
-- [ashishps1/awesome-behavioral-interviews](https://github.com/ashishps1/awesome-behavioral-interviews) - This repository contains tips and resources to prepare for behavioral interviews.
+- [ashishps1/awesome-behavioral-interviews](https://github.com/ashishps1/awesome-behavioral-interviews) - Tips and resources to prepare for Behavioral interviews.
 - [Awesome-Windows/Awesome](https://github.com/Awesome-Windows/Awesome) - :computer: 🎉 An awesome & curated list of best applications and tools for Windows.
 - [zhanymkanov/fastapi-best-practices](https://github.com/zhanymkanov/fastapi-best-practices) - FastAPI Best Practices and Conventions we used at our startup
 - [Az0x7/vulnerability-Checklist](https://github.com/Az0x7/vulnerability-Checklist) - This repository contain a lot of web and api vulnerability checklist , a lot of vulnerability ideas and tips from twitter